 2005: Bojan Djordjic signs for Plymouth on a Free Transfer from Rangers.

 2015: Rangers are defeated 3-0 by Motherwell in the 2nd Leg of their SPFL Premiership play-off.
-The Gers had Bilel Mohnsi sent-off after the final whistle after the Light Blues lost 6-1 on aggregate.
+The Gers had Bilel Mohnsi sent-off after the final whistle following a 6-1 loss on aggregate.

 1874: John Walker – (Coatbridge, North Lanarkshire).
 Rangers: 1902-1906 (Forward).
 Apps: 92, Goals: 35, Honours: 1 Scottish League Title, 1 Scottish Cup, 1 Glasgow Charity Cup.
 International Caps: 5 (Scotland).

 1935: Harry Melrose – (Edinburgh).
 Rangers: 1956-1958 (Midfielder).
 Apps: 1, Goals: 2.

 1964: Billy Davies – (Glasgow).
 Rangers: 1981-1984 (Midfielder).
 Apps: 26, Goals: 2.